ryanl7989/sep10-freedom-project/blog/entry03.md

 ### Engineering Design Process

 I am currently on the fourth step of the engineering design process.
 I have already finished researching for exisiting arhictecture techology including the hardware and software and brainstormed for nonexistent ideas.
-I am now planning new solutions to make my website.
+I am making a plan on how to make and sort my website.

 ### Skills

-Some skills that I have learned include Communication and Creativity because I have had to talk with people who have similar topics as me and think of new ideas that I can use which also caused me to use my creativity to think of new inventions that do not exist yet.
+Some skills that I have learned include Communication and Creativity

+* Communication: I have talked with people who have similar topics as me and used their feedback to think of new ideas that I can use.
+* Creativity: I have been think of what new inovations I can add which had caused me to think outside the box and look at things in new ways.
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)